Billy Slater: 2008

 In August 2008, Slater was named in the preliminary 46-man Kangaroos squad for the 2008 World Cup.
 In September 2008; Slater narrowly missed out on the Dally M Medal, Player of the Year, finishing 2 points behind the Sea Eagles Matt Orford.
 The one-week suspension in Round 19 deducted 3 points from Slater's tally, which would have won him the medal.
 Days after playing in the 2008 NRL Grand Final 40–0 defeat the Manly-Warringah Sea Eagles, Slater was named the Melbourne club's Player of the Year.
 Slater played in 24 matches and scored 14 tries for the Storm in the 2008 NRL season.
 Slater capped off a brilliant year by winning the Rugby League World Golden Boot Award as the best player in the world.
-In 2008 he also received the Rugby League International Federation's International Player of the Year award.
-In October 2008 Slater was selected in the final 24-man Australian squad but hesitated playing since he and his wife were expecting their first child.
-Slater went on to play fullback for Australia in the 2008 World Cup, scoring hat-tricks in matches against England (52–4 win at Etihad) & Fiji (52–0 win at SFS).
-Billy Slater won the Man of the match twice in tournament for his performance in both games.
+In 2008, he also received the Rugby League International Federation's International Player of the Year award.
+In October 2008, Slater was selected in the final 24-man Australian squad but hesitated playing since he and his wife were expecting their first child.
+Slater went on to play fullback for Australia in the 2008 World Cup, scoring hat-tricks in matches against England (52–4 win at Etihad) & Fiji (52–0 win at the Sydney Football Stadium).
+Slater won the Man of the match twice in tournament for his performance in both games.
 About midway through the second half of the World Cup final Slater, who had set up Australia's first two tries, made a grave misjudgement, Slater threw a wild pass back in field after attempting to go the short side from a kick return and it was snapped up by Benji Marshall for a gift four-pointer.
 Although Melbourne teammate Greg Inglis bought them back within 2 points with a try, a penalty try, courtesy of a Joel Monaghan infringement, ruled out any possible comeback.
 Despite his costly error and Australia losing the game 34–20 to New Zealand, Slater was named Player of the Tournament following the World Cup final in Brisbane.
 Slater was also the competition's top tryscorer with 7 tries.